zama-ai/concrete/docs/user/explanation/fhe_and_framework_limits.md

 ### Multiplying by constants

 In the scheme used in **Concrete Numpy**, namely [TFHE](https://tfhe.github.io/tfhe/), multiplications by constants is only defined for integer constants.
 Notably, one can't multiply by floats.
 As float multiplication is very usual in the data science (think of weights of dense layers, for example), this could be a problem, but quantization is at our rescue.
-See [this](quantization.md) section for more details.
+See [Quantization](https://docs.preprod.zama.ai/concrete-ml/main/user/explanation/quantization.html) section of Concrete ML documentation for more details.

 ### Achieving computations of not-linear functions